hannaseithe/github-search/README.md

 # github-search
 A AngularJS based directive using the Github Search API

-Directive is <github-search>, as seen in search.html
+Directive is &lt;github-search&gt;, as seen in search.html